Brown Butter and Oat Scones & Thoughts on Egypt

 We have no personal ties with anyone Egyptian.
 No connection other than we are all human.
 And I was struck to the core by what I witnessed.
 The future is still to be determined.
 There will be many more struggles and time will determine the significance of the revolution.
 But at least for now, hope and joy is spreading through the world.

-Since the recipe for Brown Butter and Oat Scones is ready, and it is a damn good recipe, we are still ending this post it.
+Since the recipe for Brown Butter Oatmeal Scones is ready, we are still ending this post it.
 There will be those readers whose care is for the recipes, not our ramblings.
 And we are cool with that.
 Thank you to those have the time and interest in our chatter.
 Today this just seemed too important not to share.

 Brown Butter and Oat Scone Recipe